 One of the key causes of sleep procrastination in this regard is the desire to keep engaging with available entertainment, and particularly digital entertainment, for example by watching TV or browsing social media.
 Such entertainment is easily accessible from many places (e.g., people’s bedroom and bed), is stimulating enough to keep people awake in many cases, and often requires relatively little effort to engage with.
 This form of cyber leisure is also associated with mindless sleep procrastination, which occurs when people lose track of time because they’re immersed in evening and night activities.

 However, note that the activities that people engage in during revenge bedtime procrastination aren’t necessarily enjoyable, and the procrastinator may engage with them simply out of a desire to feel in control.
 Furthermore, even in cases where the procrastinator does derive some satisfaction and enjoyment from their behavior, the procrastinator engaging in revenge bedtime procrastination can generally expect to be worse off as a result of delaying going to sleep, for example due to resulting lack of sleep and exhaustion, as with other forms of bedtime procrastination.

 How to avoid revenge bedtime procrastination

-If you realize that you’re engaging in revenge bedtime procrastination and want to stop doing so because of the issues it leads to, then you can use the following techniques:
+If you realize that you’re engaging in revenge bedtime procrastination and want to stop doing it because of the issues it leads to, then you can use the following techniques: